rackerlabs/support-how-to/content/account-management/managing-role-based-access-control-rbac.md

 can use the following text to notify your users:

    **Your access to this account has changed.
-You have been added as a new user, and you must update your credentials (password and secret question) as soon as possible.
+You have been added as a new user, and you must update your credentials (password) as soon as possible.
 See *name* for your temporary access information.**

 ### Create new users